rickybarefield/domain_driven_infrastructure/README.md

 * An ALB should be created if any of the `Components` within the `Tier` `expose` an HTTP `Endpoint`
 * An NLB should be creared if any of the `Components` within the `Tier` `expose` a TCP (non-HTTP) `Endpoint`

+## TODO

+* Create and link security groups
+* Create a standard naming approach for resources
+* Logic in AwsTier for creating Listeners should potentially be delegated

+* Feed outputs from one tier into another, including Endpoints to be accessed